Hello from our WordPress-powered website!

 This easily makes WordPress the biggest content management system in the world.

 This huge percentage of websites using WordPress gives the platform

 2. 65.2% of the global CMS market share belongs to WordPress – a 1% increase for this year alone.

 Of course, WordPress is not the only CMS in the world.
 It would be boring without competition.

 How exactly are they ranking, you might wonder.

 Well, I have the answer for you.

 The honorary second place goes to Joomla, but their numbers don’t even come close to WordPress’.
-This particular platform powers 2.9% of all websites currently, which gives Joomla 5.3% of the CMS market share.
-Third comes Drupal where these figures are at 1.9% and 3.4% respectively.
+This particular platform powers 1.9% of all websites currently, which gives Joomla 2.9% of the CMS market share.
+Third comes Drupal where this figure is at 2.2%.